mahyaresteki/FALCON/README.md

 # FALCON: Leave Management System
 FALCON is super light information system to manage history of leaves and missions in any type of company.
 It is so simple and easy to use.

+# License
+FALCON follows GNU General Public License v3.0.
+It is copletely free to use, changw the code and repulish for anyone.

 # Architecture
 The project is design based on Model-View-Controller (MVC) architecture.